siemens/CtrlppCheck/devTools/readme.md

 This script adapts all the license section for the current year.
 Following options are supported:

-+ -oaVersion ,defines the WinCC OA Version (default 3.19)
++ -oaVersion, defines the WinCC OA Version (default 3.19)